beach

 Nothing of him that doth fade..."

-The park consists of a number of islands near Tobermory, a northernmost tip of the Bruce Peninsula with the visitor's centre, observation tower and a few hiking trails.
+The park consists of several islands near Tobermory, the northernmost tip of the Bruce Peninsula with the visitor's centre, observation tower and a few hiking trails.

 The view from the observation tower.

-Huron is the second-largest Great Lake and has some 30 000 islands.
+Huron is the second-largest Great Lake and has some 30,000 islands.
 One of them - Manitoulin Island - is the largest freshwater island on the planet.
-Lake Huron was the first of Great Lakes discovered by early European explorers (French voyageurs).
+Lake Huron was the first of the Great Lakes discovered by early European explorers (French voyageurs).

 Crystal clear water and a bunch of shipwrecks attract divers to the park every summer.